The 20 Best Ways to Learn Chinese by Yourself

 Daily practice will help you remember what you’ve already learned, and encourage you to keep going.
 And the more you practice, the more it’ll become a part of your routine.

 And once Chinese becomes a part of your life for good, the path to fluency is in reach—even for a solo learner like you!

 Why You Should Start Learning Mandarin Chinese

 Are you still on the fence about whether you should dedicate the time and effort toward learning Chinese with these tips?
 Then these three features of the Chinese language will definitely help you cement that decision:

 More and more people are learning Chinese.
 It’s the very reason why there are a lot of online Chinese courses cropping up.
 Or the fact that there is a huge spike in the number of foreign students enrolling in Chinese language courses in Beijing and Shanghai.
 Learning Chinese has become a global phenomenon!

-The very reason why there’s a sudden interest in the Chinese language is mainly due to its applicability.
+The sudden interest in the Chinese language is mainly due to its applicability.
 When China opened its doors to foreign trade, investors and entrepreneurs started flowing in.
 But English is not widely used in the country, so the most practical solution is to adapt to the locals.
 How?
 By learning their language.

 Today, one out of every five companies has a satellite office or at least an external working relation in China.
 Most likely, the corporation you’re a part of has a Chinese shareholder—be it a supplier, client or a director.
 So it’s quite obvious that learning Chinese will give you a huge advantage in the business world.